Schedule Schedule Appointment Schedule Forms Like Us Like us on Facebook Reviews Read Our Reviews Call Give us a Call Map View our Map

 Can I Leave the Space Empty After a Tooth Extraction?

 While you do have the option of simply leaving the space left by an extracted tooth alone, we do not recommend doing so.
 Your mouth functions best with a complete set of teeth; even a single missing tooth can interfere with your ability to chew your food or speak clearly.
 As such, no matter how many teeth are being removed, you should have them replaced as soon as possible.
-Depending on your needs, we may recommend using a traditional bridge, full or partial denture, or dental implants.

 How Should I Prepare for My Tooth Extraction?

-We may give you specific instructions to get ready for your extraction, such as fasting for a certain amount of time before the procedure or picking up a prescription medication beforehand.
+We will give you specific instructions to get ready for your extraction, such as fasting for a certain amount of time before the procedure or picking up a prescription medication beforehand.
 Follow any instructions you’re given carefully so that you can avoid any unnecessary complications during the process.

 Also, since you will likely be sedated for the procedure, you should make arrangements to have a trusted friend or family member drive you home afterward, as the medication likely won’t fully wear off for a while.

-What Risks are Involved with Tooth Extraction?
+What Risks Are Involved with Tooth Extraction?

 Tooth extraction is considered a very safe routine dental procedure.
 However, no treatment is completely without risk.
 There is a chance of the extraction site being infected before it can fully heal, which is why it’s very important to keep your mouth clean during your recovery.
 Another possible complication is dry socket, which is when the blood clot protecting the extraction site becomes dislodged.
 This is very painful and can greatly slow down the healing process.